eberhardgade/snapshots_speech_containers/README.md

 - sum of diarized segments
 - start of first diarized segment, end of last diarized segment, duration

-This is currently only used to save a bit of time with the Whisper transcriptions and avoid errors at the edges of a speech.
-This works very well with interpreter channels
+This is currently used to save a bit of time with the Whisper transcriptions and avoid errors at the edges of a speech.
+This generally works very well with interpreter channels, less well with the original audio (use longest speaker instead) and unfortunately, but obviously fails if an orator and a previous (or following) speaker have the same language translated by the same interpreter.
+None of this results in a catastrophic failure (nothing is cut, only too much is included), but the quality of the whisper transcription suffers at the edges.
 ***
 **['w_verbatim_speech']**